Shopify/quilt/packages/react-i18n/README.md

 }
 ```

-This plugin will look for an adjacent translations folder containing, at minimum, and `en.json` file (the default lcoale).
+This plugin will look for an adjacent translations folder containing, at minimum, an `en.json` file (the default locale).
 It will then iterate over each reference to the `withI18n` decorator, if the reference is a call expression with no arguments, and inject the appropriate arguments.

 ```js
 // Within MyComponent.tsx: